adakolecodes/LongCourseCodes/VueJs/lesson-note.md

 Some components have props which are defined within them and parsed in the component within the template tag of App.vue

+# Extra - Installing Bootstrap to vue js

+1. Open your terminal, navigate to your project directory and run `npm install bootstrap@5.3.0` to install Bootstrap version 5.3.0
+2. After installation is completed, open your project in vs code and import bootstrap into your main.js file to make it accessible globally by typing `import 'bootstrap/dist/css/bootstrap.css'`

+If you are going to make use of components like nav bar that requires the js component, then import bootstrap js by typing `import 'bootstrap/dist/js/bootstrap.min.js'`